-- On/Off switch: Enable/disable the pedal. - Rate knob: Set the modulation speed in hertz, or synchronized with the host tempo when you enable the Sync button. - Depth knob: Set the strength of the effect. - Feedback knob: Set the amount of effect output sent to the effect input, changing the tonal color, making the flanging effect more pronounced, or both. - Manual knob: Set a delay time between the source and effect signals.
-This can result in flanger-chorus effects, or in metallic-sounding modulations, particularly when used with high Feedback values. - Sync button: Turn on to synchronize with the host tempo.
+- On/Off switch: Turn on or turn off the pedal.
+The LED indicates the pedal state. - Rate knob: Set the modulation speed in hertz, or synchronized with the host tempo when you turn on the Sync button. - · Depth knob: Set the strength of the effect. - Feedback knob: Set the amount of effect output sent to the effect input, changing the tonal color, making the flanging effect more pronounced, or both. - Manual knob: Set a delay time between the source and effect signals.
+This can result in flanger-chorus effects, or in metallic-sounding modulations, particularly when used with high Feedback values. - Sync button: Turn on to synchronize the Rate value with the host tempo.